About our Inpatient Unit redevelopment

 Yes.
 All hospice services will continue throughout the redevelopment.

 Providing safe, compassionate care is our absolute priority.
-Wherever care is delivered during the project, the same high standards, support and approach will remain.
+Wherever care is delivered, the same high standards, support and approach will remain.

 Will visiting or how families spend time together change?